1km Grid Square

 The attribute table includes a grid square reference (GridSq), population and household counts from the 2001 Census in each Grid Square, and geographic coordinates for easting (X) and northing (Y).

 Combined Grid Square

 Population and household counts are provided at a 100 metre grid resolution for settlements with a population of greater than 1000 using Settlement Development Limits (SDLs) as defined by the Planning Service.
-More information on how the Combined Grid Square product was created.
+More information on how the Combined Grid Square product was created is available below.

 Attribute table - Combined Grid Square

 The attribute table of the combined grid square product contains the following variables:

 - Northing: Geographic coordinate for northing

 - Pers01: Population count for grid square (2001 Census)

 - HH01: Household count for grid square (2001 Census)